 7. Suicide over a Game: On December 27, 2004, Xioyi left a suicide note saying he wanted “to join the heroes of the game he worshiped.”
 The thirteen-year-old then jumped off a tall building after playing World of Warcraft for 36 hours straight.

 6. Girl Dies Because of Neglect: A three-year-old South Korean girl died of neglect when her parents spent more time raising a virtual girl than her.
-The game they had been playing was Prius Online, a game like Second Life where players work virtual jobs and live in a virtual world.
+The game they had been playing was Prius Online.
+It is a game where players work virtual jobs and live in a virtual world.

 The couple had left for a 12-hour gaming session at an internet café, leaving their daughter unattended.
 Upon returning home, they found her dead.